mindspore-lab/mindone/examples/stable_diffusion_v2/eval/README.md

-This folder contains code and scripts for diffusion model evaluation, including
+This folder contains code and scripts for diffusion model evaluation, e.g.,

 - Fréchet inception distance (FID)
 - CLIP score
 - CLIP directional similarity
+- IS (Inception Score)

 Note that all the above metrics are computed based on neural network models.